Erez Zadok's Curriculum Vitae Summary and Highlights

 "Associate Professor".
 Email me if you're interested in hearing about

 my repeated attempts to correct this with Google.)

-citations; the next two has over 200 citations; a total of 11 of my
+citations; the next four have over 200 citations; a total of 18 of my

 - Since 2001, I directly advised over 125 students.